 This expense relates to the legal and accounting costs of the Corporation.
-The legal fees expensed in the current quarter are similar when compared to the quarter ended December 31, 2011.
-The legal fees were significantly higher in the prior year as the Corporation worked towards completing the Transaction.
+The legal and accounting expenses for the year and quarter ended December 31, 2013 have decreased from the prior year and quarter due to less corporate activity in the current year.